 - Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and confirm that they are not blocked by furniture or drapery.

 - Call Chief/Bauer Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your unit ices over it can lead to a totaled compressor.
 Replacing your compressor could easily cost as much as a downpayment on a brand new air conditioner.
 In fact, many people are forced to decide between installing a new system or repairing the old model.
-If you act quickly and call a NATE-certified technician, you stand a better chance of having a less expensive emergency.
+If you act quickly and call a ACE-certified technician, you stand a better chance of having a less expensive emergency.
 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.